Middle & Upper | Athletics | WIS

 IN THIS SECTION

-We are happy to introduce our new 3-on-3 basketball league, presented by WIS Basketball Director Chris Wright.
+We are happy to introduce the Spring 2026 3-on-3 basketball league, presented by WIS Basketball Director Chris Wright.
 This league uses 3-on-3 games as the primary tool for player development, creating a high-tempo, competitive environment that sharpens individual talent and elevates basketball IQ.
 In these half-court triangle scenarios, players constantly work on their handle, shooting off the dribble, finishing through contact, and locking down their man in isolation.
 This forces them to read defenders, make sharp cuts, create their own shot, and execute under duress.

 Details:

-Ages: Grades 1–12, broken into the following groups:
+Ages: Grades 1–8, broken into the following groups:

 Location: WIS Tregaron Gym

-Cost: $375.00 for all eight weeks
+Cost: $300.00 for all six weeks

 Commitment: We expect players to be there for all games.
 The program is designed for players to improve weekly, so their presence at each session is essential to their success.
+Sessions are limited to 40 participants each.

 CLICK HERE or scroll down to register.